Jalen-Allison/Jalen-Allison/README.md

 ### Hi there 👋
+Welcome to my Github profile!
+Here, you will find various projects and assignments I've completed throughout my boot camp course.
+Feel free to browse around.
 <!--
 **Jalen-Allison/Jalen-Allison** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.